Welcome to the City of McBain, MI

 While we encourage and appreciate residents' efforts to disinfect during this virus outbreak we remind everyone that those Clorox, Lysol and baby wipes should be thrown in the trash and not flushed.

-Please click below to see a DRAFT of the City of McBain Recreation Plan!
+Please click below to see the City of McBain Recreation Plan!

 REMINDER to All Pet Owners: